shadowbq/robust-atd/README.md

 ## robust-watchdog

-A tool that watches directory for changes and submits new files to ATD.
+A tool that watches a directory recursively for any new files to submit.

 Example CLI
 ```